AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > Implementation detail: an instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.

 > Implementation detail: an instruction's gas cost takes into account the costs of associated downstream computations.
-So, an instruction that triggers accesses to the public data tree (`SLOAD`/`SSTORE`) incurs a cost that accounts for state access validation in later circuits (public kernel or rollup).
-An instruction that triggers a nested contract call (`CALL`/`STATICCALL`/`DELEGATECALL`) incurs a cost accounting for the nested call's execution and an added execution of the public kernel circuit.
+An instruction that triggers accesses to the public data tree (`SLOAD`/`SSTORE`) incurs a cost that accounts for state access validation in later circuits (public kernel or rollup).
+An instruction that triggers a nested contract call (`CALL`/`STATICCALL`/`DELEGATECALL`) incurs a cost accounting for the contract call's complete execution as well as any work required by the public kernel circuit for this additional call.

 ## Halting